Skip to main content

 Ask your guide anything.

 Every tour ends with 15 minutes of open questions.
-Where to eat tomorrow, what the neighbourhood was like 20 years ago, which hawker makes the best char kway teow in town.
+Where to eat tomorrow, what the neighbourhood was like 20 years ago, which hawker makes the char kway teow locals queue for.

 32% private